dmcheremisin/SocialNetwork/readme.md

 * Servlets
 * Jsp as template engine
 * Javascript, jQuery as client-side language/library
+* Java API for WebSocket(JSR 356) for notifications
-* CSS, Bootstrap 3.3.7 for markup
+* Bootstrap 3.3.7 framework for UI
+* CSS for markup
+* Bootstrap-notify plugin for push notifications
 * JUnit for unit testing
 * Mockito for servlets testing
 * Jacoco for checking test coverage